populse/mia_processes/docs/source/documentation/bricks/preprocess/others/Binarize.rst

 Binarizes the input image applying the given lower threshold.
 All voxels lower than the threshold are set to 0 and all the others voxels are set to 1.

+Be carrefull, if the suffix and prefix input parameters are not defined or consist only of one or more white spaces, the input parameter will be overwritten.

 Adapted from https://github.com/nipreps/niworkflows/blob/45ab13e1bf6fdbf5e29c90cef44055b0b9cf391b/niworkflows/interfaces/nibabel.py#L92
 --------------------------------------